Shade Ground Cover: Enhancing Your Landscape with Nature’s Carpet

 Types of Shade

-- Partial Shade: Areas receiving two to four hours of direct sunlight daily or filtered sunlight throughout the day.
+- Partial Shade: Two to four hours of direct sun, or filtered light throughout the day.
+Under deciduous trees where some light gets through.

 Popular Shade Ground Covers